SPINAL CORD INJURY

 We help the patient adapt to disabilities or change the patient’s living space and conditions to make daily activities easier even under significant neurological disorders.

-Early initiation of rehabilitation prevents profound invalidization and helps patients return to a normal life.
+Initiation of rehabilitation prevents profound invalidation and helps patients return to a normal life.

 Rehabilitation is aimed at the attainment of independence of the person in many areas.
 The basic skills are: